napari/docs/docs/developers/contributing/performance/benchmarks.md

 ## Debugging a benchmark

-To simplify run a benchmark in a debugger, you can use the command:
+To run a benchmark in a debugger, you can use the command:

 ```bash
 python -m pdb napari/benchmarks/benchmark_file.py BenchmarkClass.benchmark_method